burlster1980/arupcodev060/content/creating-pages/creating-projects.md

 			</ul>
 			<p>Wherever possible, you should try to include 3 project facts.
 To add a fact:</p>
 			<ul>
-				<li><b>Fact Value 1</b> – here you should enter the value of your fact for example ’10,000’.
-Wherever possible, you should include any measurement value here as well – so this might be ’10,000m’ or 10,000ft’ for example</li>
+				<li><b>Fact Value 1</b> – here you should enter the value of your fact for example '10,000'</li>
-				<li><b>Fact detail 1</b> – here you can provide a few words of context for your fact value – for example ‘Railway track re-laid’</li>
+				<li><b>Fact detail 1</b> – here you can provide a few words of context for your fact value – for example 'Railway track re-laid'</li>
-				<li><b>Fact 1 Unit</b> – you are advised to add your ‘unit’ to the Fact Value field.
-This is a formatting issue.
-Adding the unit in this field is likely to result in strange presentation on the final web page</li>
+				<li><b>Fact 1 Unit</b> – add in any relevant units of measurement here - for example 'ft' or 'km'.
+Leave blank if your fact does not have a unit of measurement associated with it</li>
 			</ul>
 			<p>Repeat the steps above for Fact 2 and Fact 3</p>
-			<p><b>NB Please note – due to current design constraints, you may notice that large numbers will not fit correctly.
-Please preview your page once complete and double check the display of facts.
-GMC Online is attempting to improve the layout of this area to resolve this issue.</b></p>
+			<p><b>NB Please note – if you have large fact values for example '100,000' or your fact detail is a long sentence, you may want to consider using less then 3 facts.
+This will improve how the information displays on the webpage.</b></p>
 		</div>
 	</div>
 </section>